tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-The number of Tests of output type AMENDMENT that have been run against the record and have proposed changes to the record (Result.status="AMENDED")
+The number of Tests of output type AMENDMENT that have been run against the record and have proposed changes to the record (Result.status="AMENDED" or "FILLED_IN")

 #### Information Elements
 Consulted: